All Episodes

 He didn't make those puts at the British.

-Well didn't make them at the Masters, he didn't make them at the U.S. Open.
+He didn't make them at the U.S. Open.

-He doesn't, he doesn't always make those puts.
+He doesn't always make those puts.

 Okay, tell me.

-Because you can't you are I I'm guessing.
+Because you are, I'm guessing.

-My guess you're so sick and tired of watching a televised golf tournament where Tigers playing.
+My guess, you're so sick and tired of watching a televised golf tournament where Tigers playing.

 You're probably trying to make the field think that he's out of the tournament or doesn't have his game today.